 These graphics show the methane produced from the digesters.
-The amount of digester gas decreased by approximately one third in 2020 and stayed relatively constant through 2022.
-In 2023, the amount of digester gas increased because more sludge from the primary clarifiers was fed into the digesters.
+The amount of digester gas decreased by about one third in 2020 and has stayed relatively constant since then.
+It is unclear what caused the decrease.

 LOTT tracks the amount of digester gas in a wastewater-specific database and management software system (Hach WIMS), which tracks digester gas by volume in cubic feet.
-The ICLEI protocol formula converts these gases into CO2 equivalents and takes into account the fraction of methane in the natural gas and the volume of the natural gas.
+The ICLEI protocol formula converts these gases into CO_2 equivalents and takes into account the fraction of methane in the natural gas and the volume of the natural gas.

-Х Х Х Х Х х Digester Gas Fraction of CH4 in Gas Heat content of CH4 Result Conv.
+Х Х х Х Х х Digester Gas Fraction of CH4 in Gas Heat content of CH4 Result Conv.
 Factor Result Emission Factor Result Global Warm Pot.
 Result Conv.
 Factor Result ft3 varies (0.57 to 0.70) 1028 Btu/ ft3 Btu 1E-06 MMBtu 3.2 g CH4 (biogas) /MMBtu g CH4 28 g CO2e 1E-06 MT CO2e